kevinkickback/Combo-Colors/README.md

 **1.** Go to Settings > Community Plugins > Combo Colors<br>
 **2.** Select the desired notation profile<br>
 **3.** Customize using the color picker

+## NOTE:
+This plugin was originally developed for personal use.
+Features such as adding or modifying profiles were not implemented, as I never needed them.
+Given my current schedule, it's unlikely I will work on these features in the future.
+However, if anyone is interested in building them, please feel free to do so—I’d be happy to commit the changes.
+Also, if you're looking for a much more comprehensive notation icon plugin please check out <a href="https://github.com/Loac/obsidian-fight-note">Obsidian Fight Note</a>.